Fired Minneapolis cop accused of invoking

-Records from an internal investigation of a former Minneapolis police officer show that he was fired after he threatened a Somali-American teenager during a 2015 traffic stop and told teen that he was "proud" of what "happened in Blackhawk Down.
+Records from an internal investigation of a former Minneapolis police officer show that he was fired after he threatened a Somali American teenager during a 2015 traffic stop and told the teen that he was "proud" of "what happened in Blackhawk Down."

 Police officials, who were mostly silent when ex-officer Roderic Weber was fired nearly five years ago, said in a brief statement released through a spokesman that it stands by its decision to fire Weber, which was ultimately upheld by an arbitrator.
 But the department declined further comment on the case, including questions about discipline of the other officers present.